Osama-Yusuf/Shell-Sorcery/README.md

 3. **Monitor Output**:
    - The script prints messages to the console as it finds and deletes `node_modules` directories.

+### ToDo

+- [ ] Add folder passing as an argument and if not passed use the default hard codded value in the script
+- [ ] Prompt the user before changing any file/dirs permissions

 ### Note:
 Be cautious with the directories you target for cleaning as this script will delete all contents of any `node_modules` directory it finds, which might affect project dependencies if not intended for deletion.